-The Press has been moving aggressively into electronic publishing as the industry undergoes a widespread digital transformation.
-All new titles are published in a variety of formats, and the Press is congruently working vigorously to create electronic editions of its extensive backlist titles.
-With an eye on the global marketplace and the goal of widening the reach of its important and timely works, the Press has strategically focused great effort on marketing and distributing its books both domestically and internationally, and in licensing translation rights to foreign publishers.
-The Press also provides sales and distribution services to some 20 other research organizations scattered around the globe.
+The Brookings Institution Press is the book- and journal-publishing arm of the Brookings Institution.
+All new Brookings Press titles are published in a variety of formats, and the Press is working vigorously to digitize its extensive backlist.
+With an eye to serving the global marketplace and increasing the worldwide impact of its publications, the Press aggressively promotes and distributes its work in international as well as domestic markets, licenses translation rights to foreign publishers, and partners with digital aggregators and e-retailers.
+The Press also provides sales and distribution services to a number of other research organizations around the globe.

 Publishing has been a fundamental part of the Brookings Institution since its beginning in 1916.
 Early titles, which focused primarily on economics and government, include classics such as Principles Governing the Retirement of Public Employees, by political scientist Lewis Meriam, and The Problem of a National Budget, by William F. Willoughby.

 Over the years, the Press expanded, and what had started as a vehicle for disseminating strictly institutional research became a full-fledged scholarly publisher, admitted in 1958 as a member of the Association of American University Presses.

 The Press’s all-time bestseller is Arthur Okun’s Equality and Efficiency.
 First published in 1975 it is still used by economics students today.